haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install-quick-ref.md

 2. At the welcome page, click **Agree and Setup Magento**.

 	![You must accept the license agreement to install the Magento software]({{ site.magentourl }}/common/images/install_qr_wizard-welcome.png){:width="200px"}
-3. Step 1: Readiness Check verifies your system is ready to install the Magento software.
+3.	步骤1.
+Readiness Check verifies your system is ready to install the Magento software.

 	Click **Start Readiness Check**